Updated 10/23/2014 Download PDF version

 An example of a log with three entries:

 red silty shale

 The Screen/Slot tab is used when a screen is installed in the well.
 Screens are typically used in unconsolidated lithologies like sand and gravel.
 A packing material such as sand is typically added around the screen.
-In the example given under “Casing Tab” above, the Screen/Slot entry would be: Top, 10; Bottom, 20; Diameter, 4; Slot Size, 0.010; Type, screen; Material, plastic; and Packing, gravel.
+In the example given under “Casing Tab” above, the Screen/Slot entry might be: Top, 10; Bottom, 20; Diameter, 4; Slot Size, 0.010; Type, screen; Material, plastic; and Packing, gravel.

 Well Liner Tab

 A packer is sometimes used in water wells to partition off part of the well.
 Indicate the “Top” and “Bottom” depths of the packer and if there is a sealant in the packer interval.
-For example, a packer may seal off an interval from 40 to 50 feet.
-The entries would be Top, 40; Bottom, 50; and the “Sealant in Interval” box would be checked accordingly.
+For example, a packer may seal off an interval from 40.5 to 50.5 feet.
+The entries would be Top, 40.5; Bottom, 50.5; and the “Sealant in Interval” box would be checked accordingly.